appsmithorg/appsmith-docs/website/docs/advanced-concepts/multiple-environments.md

 ## Switch environments

 You can decide which environment to use when you are editing the app.
-In edit mode, you can switch between staging and production environments by using the **toggle** located on the **bottom right corner of the screen**.
+In edit mode, you can switch between staging and production environments by using the **toggle** located on the bottom right corner of the screen.

 :::note
 Already-deployed version of the app won't be impacted by this.
 However, any modifications you make may have an impact on other editors who are still working on the app.